alti121/alti121/README.md

 ### 🚀 About Me

-Developer from Austria.
+Developer from Kyrgyzstan based in Austria.
 Building pet projects and learning new technologies.

 ---